A close up of an illustration in a fairytale book with Hansel and Gretel on display.

 Six fairytale books, some shown open to colorful illustrations, on display in a glass case.

-This exhibition was organized by Master of Fine Arts in Illustration and Visual Culture Candidate Tori Forster for Washington University Libraries.
+Master of Fine Arts in Illustration and Visual Culture Candidate Tori Forster organized this exhibition for the WashU Libraries.